-Many customer reviews comment on the fact that the drone is fast, and we appreciate that, but there are no direct specs as to how fast the FPV Racing Drone RTF can go.
-When it comes to FPV Racing Drones this information would seem rather critical to include.
+Many customer reviews comment that the drone is fast, and we appreciate that, but there are no direct specs on how fast the FPV Racing Drone RTF can go.
+When it comes to FPV Racing Drones, this information would seem rather critical to include.
 It’s not the fastest racing quadcopter, but at least the Walkera F120 has direct specs.
 To cover incredible distances of up to 1000-1500 meters, and Wi-Fi video distances of 500 meters, click the Altair Outlaw drone review.

 The maximum flight time on the Arris X Speed C250 V2 Drone is about 10 minutes.
 It’s a respectable amount of flight time, even if it is a little on the low side.
-Unfortunately, no charge time is given for when the battery does run out.
+Unfortunately, no charge time is given when the battery runs out.
 The operational range, however, is listed at 900 meters, which is pretty impressive for a racing drone.

 While the drone does support FPV goggles, this model doesn’t come with them included.
 The flight controller features Radiolink AT9 technology for a stronger connection when the drone is far away, and the brushless motors just add to the drone’s power.
-It’s a moderately priced drone that’s good for beginners or even veterans who want something cheaper to practice their piloting with.
+It’s a moderately priced drone for beginners or even veterans who want something cheaper to practice their piloting.

 The theme of the Arris C250 V2 seems to be a lack of information.
 The information that is given is good, save for the camera, but it lacks a crucial piece, and that’s speed.
 How am I supposed to win a race if I don’t know how fast I can go?
 But if you’re an advanced flier that just wants something to practice on, the C250 V2 should be able to make you happy.